Louisiana School Counselor Certification

 Louisiana School Counselor Certification Through Reciprocity

+If you already hold guidance counselor credentials in a state outside of Louisiana, it may be possible for you to obtain Louisiana state certification without too much difficulty.
 Louisiana does not have reciprocity for out-of-state applicants, however, if you are a Licensed Professional Counselor (LPC), your license will be considered along with your application for initial school counselor certification.

 To apply for a Louisiana School Counseling certificate as an out-of-state applicant, submit your application materials online.